Byron1z/ticket-lifecycle-B1z/README.md

 Agent Hilda will Set Properties to the ticket,

-Agent Hilda sees this is Sev-A emergency ticket and has to reassign ticket to a System Administrator.
+Agent Hilda sees this is "Sev-A" emergency ticket and has to reassign ticket to a System Administrator.
 </p>
 <P>
   <img src="https://i.imgur.com/32hLwBb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>